 Dr. Anna Bradshaw (née Odby)

-Anna advises individuals and corporates on all aspects of financial crime and economic sanctions risk, compliance and enforcement.
+Anna advises individuals and corporates on all aspects of financial crime and sanctions risk, compliance and enforcement.

-Anna co-edits The Guide to Sanctions, published by the Global Investigations Review (currently in its third edition) and co-wrote the chapter 'Representing Designated Persons: A UK Lawyer’s Perspective' with Alistair Jones.
-She holds a doctorate in anti-money laundering regulation.
+Anna co-edits The Guide to Sanctions, published by the Global Investigations Review (currently in its fifth edition) and co-writes the chapter on 'Representing Designated Persons: A UK Lawyer’s Perspective' with Alistair Jones.
+She is a sought-after speaker on sanctions and financial crime topics.

 Case examples

-Sanctions
+Sanctions – noncontentious

-Successfully resisted cash and listed items forfeiture applications based on suspected sanctions breaches
+Successfully resisted cash and listed items forfeiture applications based on suspected sanctions breaches.

 Financial crime

-Advises on the exercise of data subject rights under data protection law in relation to criminal offence data
+Advises on the exercise of data subject rights under data protection law in relation to criminal offence data.

 Related expertise